to Seeds and Fuses

 – the poetry and other makings of Anne E Cooper

-I am a poet, photographer and educator, dreamer and eternal optimist.
+I am a poet, photographer and educator, dreamer and generally eternal optimist.
 I have been an antiwar activist since 1982 and was thrust into the world of housing activism following Lambeth Council’s unfortunate decision to demolish our homes.
-Life and art merged following my position as writer-in-residency at the Cressingham Gardens estate, my home.
+Life, art and politics merged with my position as writer-in-residence at the Cressingham Gardens estate.

-I was born upside down six months before the Cuban missile crisis and was diagnosed as bipolar in 1994.
-Somewhere in between I immersed myself in punk culture and socialism.
-I grew up in a council house in Stevenage, went to the University of East Anglia were I got a Ba (Hons) and later graduated with an Ma from The London College of Printing.
+I grew up in a council house in Stevenage, went to the University of East Anglia leaving with a Ba (Hons) in Development Studies and later, after some years working in Welfare Rights, graduated with an Ma in Film from The London College of Communication.

-I have worked for nearly 20 years on creative projects in the community many in mental health and homelessness including at the V&A, the South London and Maudsley Hospital and St Mungos Recovery College.
+Since have worked for nearly 20 years on creative projects in the community; many in mental health and homelessness services including at the V&A, the South London and Maudsley Hospital and St Mungos Recovery College.

-With my photography I capture light and colour, line and the atmosphere of place.
+With photography I capture light and colour, line and the atmosphere of place, with an emphasis on the decayed and abandoned.
 I have exhibited at the Urban Art Show, The Portico Gallery and the Salome Gallery.

 I ardently believe another world is possible.

-- A new blog in which I will document a solidarity visit with other trade unionists to Catalonia entitled The Sickle and the Senyera December 2017
+- A blog style account where I will document a solidarity visit with other trade unionists to Catalonia and reflect on what makes a nation entitled The Sickle and the Senyera December 2017 more info

-- An exhibition at the Portico Gallery including work from my Washing Day series October 2017
+- An exhibition at the Portico Gallery, a curated show as part of the Lambeth Open, including work from my Washing Day series October 2017 more info

 A small community has now triggered one of the biggest conversations on social housing since Grenfell by Sophia Akram in The Canary